African-Inspired dontmissmyplate African-Inspired dontmissmyplate

 Sadza Nenyama (Beef and Kale Stew)

-For an authentic taste of Zimbabwe, try **sadza with kale and beef stew**—a comforting, flavor-packed dish rooted in tradition.
-Sadza, a thick cornmeal porridge similar to fufu or pap, is a staple in Zimbabwean homes, best enjoyed with rich, hearty stews.
+For an authentic taste of Zimbabwe, try sadza with kale and beef stew, a comforting, hearty meal full of rich, traditional flavors.
+Sadza, a thick cornmeal porridge similar to fufu or pap, is a staple in Zimbabwean homes and is best enjoyed with flavorful, slow-cooked stews.

 Ingredients